SG-I2V: Self-Guided Trajectory Control in Image-to-Video Generation

 w/o post-processing

-w/ post-processing (Our choice)
+w/ post-processing (Proposed)

 More Results